Rahelsc/BoardJavaScript/README.md

 # BoardJavaScript
-done in collaboration with hezi aspir. you can find hezi in his git - https://github.com/hezias-200
+done in collaboration with hezi aspir. you can find hezi's git in the following link - https://github.com/hezias-200